facebookresearch/RAM/projects/thinking_midtraining/README.md

 ![Method](self_augmenting.png)

-*Figure: Our approach teaches models to interleave thinking to fill implicit reasoning gaps in pretraining corpora through three steps: (1) a annotator model demonstrates augmenting pretraining data with interleaved thoughts; (2) SFT mid-training teaches a student when and what to think alongside original content; (3) RL mid-training improves thought generation via an LLM judge.
-The resulting model achieves stronger performance of general reasoning both before and after standard RL post-training.*
+*Figure: **Thinking Mid-training** teaches the model to interleave thinking, filling in implicit reasoning gaps in pretraining corpora via 3 steps: (1) an annotator model augments pretraining data with interleaved thoughts; (2) SFT mid-training teaches the model when and what to think alongside original content; (3) RL mid-training improves thought generation via an LLM judge.
+The resulting model achieves stronger general reasoning performance both before and after standard RL post-training.*

 ## Why This Matters

-Large language models are typically trained in two stages: pretraining on raw text followed by post-training for instruction-following and reasoning.
+LLMs are typically trained in two stages: pretraining on raw text followed by post-training for instruction-following and reasoning.
 This creates a fundamental gap where reasoning capabilities must be acquired almost entirely during post-training, as pretraining data lacks explicit reasoning traces.

-This gap between pretraining and post-training creates several challenges.
+The gap between pretraining and post-training creates several challenges.
 First, post-training must simultaneously teach both task-specific formats and general reasoning skills, limiting its efficiency.
 Second, the raw text consumed during pretraining is presented without explicit reasoning traces, leaving models to learn only surface-level patterns rather than the underlying thought processes.
-Lastly, recent work on reinforcement learning with verifiable rewards (RLVR) has demonstrated that models can acquire substantial reasoning capabilities through post-training alone, but this approach may be fundamentally limited by the reasoning foundations established during earlier training phases.
+Finally, recent work on reinforcement learning with verifiable rewards (RLVR) has demonstrated that models can acquire substantial reasoning capabilities through post-training alone, but this approach may be fundamentally limited by the reasoning foundations established during earlier training phases.

-We hypothesize that closing this gap by introducing reasoning earlier in the training pipeline can yield models that are not only better at reasoning out of the box, but also better suited for post-training and ultimately achieve stronger reasoning capabilities. *Our key insight is that pretraining data, while lacking explicit reasoning traces, contains rich opportunities for intermediate thinking which can  be trained by RL:* mathematical derivations benefit from step-by-step explanations, factual passages invite reflection on causes and implications, and narrative text contains implicit logical progressions that can be made explicit.
+We hypothesize that closing this gap by introducing reasoning earlier in the training pipeline can yield models that are not only better at reasoning out of the box, but also better suited for post-training and ultimately achieve stronger reasoning capabilities.

+*Our key insight is that pretraining data, while lacking explicit reasoning traces, contains rich opportunities for intermediate thinking which can be trained by RL:* mathematical derivations benefit from step-by-step explanations, factual passages invite reflection on causes and implications, and narrative text contains implicit logical progressions that can be made explicit.

 ## How does it work?

+Thinking Mid-training consists of three steps: data thinking augmentation, SFT Mid-training and RL Mid-training.

+We will describe each of these in turn.

 ### Mid-training Data Thinking Augmentation